Definition:

 Uncorrected misstatements and undetected misstatements are $10,000 and $35,000.

 Total Misstatements are $45,000, which is higher than Materiality.
-If the Auditor uses Performance Materiality (Lower level of the threshold for testing) instead of Materiality, then Auditor might have detected more misstatements.
-To conclude, irrespective of whether those being detected/undetected or corrected/uncorrected, sampling based on performance materiality results in less probability of having undetected misstatements.
+If the Auditor uses Performance Materiality (Lower level of the threshold for testing) instead of Materiality, then the Auditor might have detected more misstatements.
+To conclude, irrespective of whether those are detected/undetected or corrected/uncorrected, sampling based on performance materiality results in less probability of having undetected misstatements.

 PM ensures that the aggregate amount of uncorrected and undetected misstatements shall not exceed the materiality level for the financial statements as a whole.